Generic Name: methadone

-- What are the possible side effects of methadone (Methadose Oral Concentrate)?
+- What are the possible side effects of methadone?

-- What is the most important information I should know about methadone (Methadose Oral Concentrate)?
+- What is the most important information I should know about methadone?

-- What should I discuss with my healthcare provider before using methadone (Methadose Oral Concentrate)?
+- What should I discuss with my healthcare provider before using methadone?

-- What should I avoid while using methadone (Methadose Oral Concentrate)?
+- What should I avoid while using methadone?

 - Where can I get more information?

-Methadone is an opioid pain medication.
-An opioid is sometimes called a narcotic.
-Methadone also reduces withdrawal symptoms in people addicted to heroin or other narcotic drugs without causing the "high" associated with the drug addiction.
+Methadone is also used as part of a drug addiction detoxification program.
+In people addicted to heroin or other narcotic drugs, methadone reduces withdrawal symptoms without causing the "high" associated with the drug addiction.